fmatthew5876/stdcxx-bitset/proposal/draft.md

     static_assert(alignof(bitset<N,T>) == alignof(T[N / (sizeof(T) * CHAR_BIT) + (n % (sizeof(T) * CHAR_BIT) != 0)];
     static_assert(sizeof(bitset<N,T>) == sizeof(T[N / (sizeof(T) * CHAR_BIT) + (n % (sizeof(T) * CHAR_BIT) != 0)];

+There are no changes being proposed to the current set of members of `std::bitset`.

-*[note-- `bitset<N,T>` is not required to actually be implemented using an array of type `T`, it only needs to satisfy the size and alignment constraints. --end node]*
+[*Note*: `bitset<N,T>` is not required to actually be implemented using an array of type `T`, it only needs to satisfy the size and alignment constraints. --*end node*]

 ###Implementation guidance for the default `T`